Richardchebai/Richie/README.md

-Sales peak in Q4 every year, indicating strong seasonal trends The West region consistently outperformed all other regions A small group of top 10 customers contributed to 22% of total revenue 📸 Screenshots
+Sales peak in Q4 every year, indicating strong seasonal trends The West region consistently outperformed all other regions A small group of top 10 customers contributed to 22% of total revenue

 Revenue by Category
-�

 Monthly Revenue Trend
-�

 Regional Sales Performance
-�

 Top Customers by Revenue
-�
-📌 Note: Run the notebook to auto-generate all charts into the visuals/ folder.
-🚀 How to Run
-Clone this repository
-Bash
-Install required libraries
-Bash
-Open the notebook
-Bash
-All charts will be saved automatically to the visuals/ folder.

 📬 Contact
 Richard 0792983387 — LinkedIn https://www.linkedin.com/in/richardkarani · Email richardkarani038@gmail.com